AccessibilityLab/SoundModVR/README.md

 ### 8) Smart Notification
 *(* :thumbsup: *Recommended to use before important sound message is played.)* <br />
-This feature uses the script **SmartnotificationManager** to control the on and off, and the sounds played as the smart notification.
+This feature uses the script **SmartNotificationManager** to control the on and off, and the sounds played as the smart notification.
 The script has a public boolean variable `smartNotificationOn` to indicate whether the smart notification feature is on or off.
-The developer can also customize the notification clip in the Notification Clip field, with the default provided in the toolkit.
+The developer also need to put the notification clip in the Notification Clip field, with the default provided in the toolkit in `Sounds->notif1_inTheEnd.mp3`.
 Before playing an important sound, the developer could call `PlaySmartNotification()`.

 **Public Functions**
 `ToggleSmartNotification(bool)`: This function will turn the Smart notification feature on/off by changing the public flag `smartNotificationOn` variable.